hamikm/wine-cellar-inventory/README.md

 ## Limitations
 ### For end users
 1. Credentials aren't cached on the frontend, so you have to login every time you refresh.
 You also have to play with code every time you add a user - by uncommenting and recommenting `newPasswordRequired` - which is a pain.
 2. QR codes encode passwords in plain-text.
 That's obviously horrible, but then I wrote this for exactly two users 😅.
-That means that if your friends want to be giant buttholes, they can log into your account and wreak havoc after you open a bottle with them.
-Not that, uh, my friends are giant buttholes...
+That means that if your friends want to be giant assholes, they can log into your account and wreak havoc after you open a bottle with them.
+Not that, uh, my friends are giant assholes...
 3. The cellar database isn't backed up programmatically.

 ### For developers